 The breed stayed out of favor in the US for a while.
 It saw a slight population increase in the years leading up to and during the World Wars.
 Although, along with most breeds, the Chihuahua was not owned by many during the Great Depression.
 It was simply impractical to own a dog or any domestic pets during these years.

 The breed finally saw a massive population boom in the 1960s.
-Following WW2, the US saw a significant boost in economic prosperity, and with it increase in popularity for lesser known breeds.
+Following WW2, the US saw a significant boost in economic prosperity, and with it an increase in popularity for lesser known breeds.
 People could finally afford more luxuries and a higher quality of living.
 With the growth of the middle class came the practice of owning dogs solely as pets.
-This led to these dogs becoming among some of the most popular breeds in the US.
+This led to these dogs becoming one of the most popular breeds in the US.

 The breed was registered by the American Kennel Club as early as 1904.
 It is now the 11th most popular dog in the US.

 Average Height: 6-10 in.
 (15-25 cm)

 The AKC recognizes 9 colors and 6 types of